michaelrommel/nvim-silicon/README.md

 	line_pad = 0,
 	-- the rendering of tab characters as so many space characters tab_width = 4,
-	-- with which language the syntax highlighting shall be done, should be a function -- that returns either a language name or an extension like ".js" language = function()
+	-- with which language the syntax highlighting shall be done, should be -- a function that returns either a language name or an extension like "js" language = function()
 		return vim.bo.filetype
 	end,